vjdad4m/see-thru/README.md

 > Use the `measure.py` script to connect to the webcam and the radar and start data collection.

+### Storage

+Dataset size is 138 Mb / 1000 samples.
+Meaning a dataset consisting of 1 million samples will take 135 GBs of storage space.

 ## Data Processing

 <img src="./res/pose.png" width=256px>